chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 * **Secure Cloud Function Interaction:**
     * Next.js API Routes act as a secure proxy to the original Haikuverse v1 Cloud Functions (`getFollowingDetails`, `getFollowersDetails`).
-    * The API Route verifies the client's ID token using the named Admin app (`auth.verifyIdToken()`), then makes a server-to-server `fetch` call to the Cloud Function URL, forwarding the ID token for the v1 function to perform its own verification.
+    * The API Route verifies the client's ID token using the Admin SDK, then makes a server-to-server `fetch` call to the Cloud Function URL, forwarding the ID token for the v1 function to perform its own verification.

 ### 4.2 Testing Strategy